ABOUT THE BMW MOA FOUNDATION

 MOA Foundation Director

+Jim joined the board of directors of the MOA Foundation in January 2023 and serves on the Legacy Committee, which is charged with fund raising and donor relations.
 As he entered retirement, Jim’s interest in volunteering for the foundation was sparked during a conversation with the late Chuck Manley, a former director on both the BMW MOA and the BMW MOA Foundation boards.
-Chuck’s passion was an inspiration, so Jim stepped forward as a volunteer and was later invited to serve on the board of directors.
+Chuck’s passion was an inspiration, so Jim stepped forward as a volunteer and was soon invited to serve on the board of directors.

 An endorsed motorcyclist since 1993, Jim’s first bike was a Honda Pacific Coast.
 He currently rides a 2017 R1200RT and a G310GS and has owned several bikes over the years, including an R1150GS, F650 Dakar, F800GS, and R1150R.
 He is a member of the Knights of the Roundel #333.